tytydraco/yessleep/out/Dont_Look_Finale.md

 I then walked to the outside walls, igniting one side with my lighter, then the other, then the front door, making sure the house would completely burn before anything could be done to put it out.

 I moved to the front doors of both neighboring houses after, as Anna's childhood home burst into flames, hearing the eruptions of the jerry cans exploding within.
 "Fire!
 Fire!
 Get out of the house!"
-I screamed, banging on each neighbors door until they answered, making sure neither family would be hurt or trapped inside when the fire almost surely and innevitably spread to their homes as well, though I hoped, by some miracle, it would not.
+I screamed, banging on each neighbor's door until they answered, making sure neither family would be hurt or trapped inside when the fire almost surely and inevitably spread to their homes as well, though I hoped, by some miracle, it would not.

 People began streaming out of their homes, calling 911, and watching as Anna's home burned in a crazed inferno.